Printemps de l'Innovation Open Source - Inria

 Printemps de l'Innovation Open Source

-Le Printemps de l’Innovation Open Source est le rendez-vous de l’excellence scientifique et technologique du libre et de l’open source.
-Initiée par le GTLL (Groupe thématique Logiciel libre de Systematic) et l’Irill (Initiative de Recherche et Innovation sur le Logiciel libre), l'OSIS vise à montrer le rayonnement international de projets issus de la recherche et de l’innovation française.
+Le Printemps de l’Innovation Open Source est le rendez-vous de l’excellence scientifique et technologique du libre et de l’open source .
+Initiée par le GTLL (Groupe thématique logiciel libre de Systematic) et l’Irill (Initiative de recherche et innovation sur le logiciel libre), l'OSIS vise à montrer le rayonnement international de projets issus de la recherche et de l’innovation françaises.
 Cette année, l'événement se déroule du jeudi 11 mai au lundi 26 juin 2017.

 - Date : 11/05/2017 au 26/06/2017